KingaJanicka/pushpin-groovebox/docs/getting-started.md

 ## 4. Configure MIDI devices

-To sequence, you currently need to connect a MIDI sequencer.
+You can optionally connect a MIDI sequencer to sequence instead of using the built-in one.
 To select this:

 1. Press the "Setup" button twice.
 This will bring you to the MIDI setup page.
 2. Twist the first encoder to set your "in" device to your MIDI sequencer.